 The Deductible Stage is the first payment stage for your drug coverage.
-You will pay a yearly deductible of \$55 on Tier 3 - preferred brand and generic drugs, Tier 4 - non-preferred drugs and Tier 5 - specialty drugs.
+The deductible doesn't apply to covered insulin products and most adult Part D vaccines, including shingles, tetanus and travel vaccines.
+You will pay a yearly deductible of \$95 on Tier 3 - preferred brand and generic drugs, Tier 4 - non-preferred drugs and Tier 5 - specialty drugs.
 You must pay the full cost of your Tier 3, Tier 4 and Tier 5 drugs until you reach the plan's deductible amount.
 For all other drugs, you will not have to pay any deductible.
-The "full cost" is usually lower than the normal full price of the drug since our plan has negotiated lower costs for most drugs at network pharmacies.
+The full cost is usually lower than the normal full price of the drug since our plan has negotiated lower costs for most drugs at network pharmacies.

-Once you have paid \$55 for your Tier 3 - preferred brand and generic drugs, Tier 4 - non-preferred drugs and Tier 5 - specialty drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.
+Once you have paid \$95 for your Tier 3 - preferred brand and generic drugs, Tier 4 - non-preferred drugs and Tier 5 - specialty drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.